 The assessment panel formed an opinion based on the determination of and on the consideration of the following:

-Learning objectives are partly translated in curriculum, for the undergraduate level of education.
-International dimension has been also partially achieved through projects but internationalisation could not be recognised in the realisation of the programmeprogram.
-Acquired modern teaching methodology is partly integrated in new curriculum but not accepted by most of the all teaching staff.
+Learning objectives are incorporated in curriculum, for the undergraduate level of education.
+International dimension has been also partially achieved through projects but there is still place for improvement. .
+Acquired modern teaching methodology is partly integrated in new curriculum but not accepted by most of the teaching staff.
+There is still a resistance for using new teaching methodologies especially from older staff members.
+Nursing school of Gjirokastar created curricula with numerous courses, still students should be more involved in creation of new curricula trough legal bodies of school (QA Board).
+New curricula should be more coherent with new teaching methods and all staff should be trained, because there is still neglecting some of the old staff toward the new teaching methods.

-Recommendations for improvement:

-There should be a commission team concerned with the further development and implementation of the curriculum with members of all professional groups and students, which will have the backup and power of the Dean to organize and implement decisions.
-Special accent should be put on students and their role in adoption of curricula and its implementation.
-Too many courses are inside curriculum.
-Some courses have small number of ETCS points.
-One recommendation can be that nursing study programs should try to merge some courses and on that way to cut a little bit total number of subjects.
-In some extent advancement in education found expression in the curriculum.
-Objectives defined in by management team are not in full extent cover by the curriculum.
-There is clear difference what is ttought on bachelor and master level.

 Indicator 2.2 Demands Professional and Academic Alignment